yiwinking/yiwinking.github.com/_posts/blog/2012-4-30-deploy-a-padrino-project-in-a-server.md

 NOTE: If you are using Passenger 3 you no longer need the passenger_ruby, use the wrapper script for your ruby instead (see 'rvm wrapper')

-so no need to take care of this Note,cause the ENV will be setted by itself.
+ No need to take care of this Note,cause the ENV will be setted by itself.

-rvm use 1.9.3 default
+`rvm use 1.9.3 default`.

-then install passenger and nginx with Gem and rvmsudo
+###then install passenger and nginx with Gem and rvmsudo

-gem install passenger
+`gem install passenger`

-rvmsudo passenger-install-nginx-module
+`rvmsudo passenger-install-nginx-module`

-when we install the passenger-install-nginx-module , there comes problem 2
+when we install the passenger-install-nginx-module , there comes another problem ,

-#Problem two:
+#####Problem:
 Curl development headers with SSL support... not found

-just go on ,cause it will 提示 us which libs we need
+#####Solution:
-(go on)
+just go on ,cause it will prompt  us that which libs we need and should be installed

 To install Curl development headers with SSL support:
    Please run apt-get install libcurl4-openssl-dev or libcurl4-gnutls-dev, whichever you prefer.

-#solvtion:
+#####Solution:
-so sudo apt-get install libcurl4-openssl-dev
+`sudo apt-get install libcurl4-openssl-dev`

-try to get passenger start with it's command: but alse got problems:
+try to get "passenger start" with it's command:`passenger start` but alse got problems:
 #Problem three
 passenger start